shl2019/Music-Synthesizer/README.md

 ---
-### Characterisation of Tasks and CPU Time Utilisation
+### Characterisation of Tasks with Initiation Interval and Execution Time and CPU Time Utilisation

 The table below demonstrates the minimum initiation interval τi set and maximum execution time Ti measured by us.
 The Ti is obtained from averaging total execution time with 32 iterations.
 The CPU time utilisation is calculated by the formula Maximum Execution Time/ Minimum
 <br/>